 Remain attuned to the news from overseas, particularly from the eurozone (ECB/PPI), China (Trade Balance) and the US (PMI/NFP).
 Monitor the US dollar for a guide to the future direction of commodities and equities prices.

-Contact me at D2MX Advisory on 1300 610 024 and we can help you trade, using a number of strategies that will give you the tools to navigate this market and help you improve your returns on investment.
+Contact me at D2MX Advisory on 1300 610 024 and I can help you trade, using a number of strategies that will give you the tools to navigate this market and help you improve your returns on investment.

 Investment Adviser D2MX Advisory